Bunrieu-sketch/TriathELOn_rankings/Doc/Glicko_rankings.md

     ## # A tibble: 2 x 2
     ##   method mean_kendalls
     ##   <chr>          <dbl>
-    ## 1 glicko         0.397
+    ## 1 glicko         0.398
     ## 2 itu            0.415

+### Further improvements

+  - Including the racing tier one below the WTS (World Cup races) would be helfpful for multiple reasons.
+Firstly, it would provide more information on athletes in the system as we would have more information on athletes competing in both levels of play.
+Currently for athletes making their WTS debut we have assigned their initial rating to the default 1500 rating.
+However, if we included WC races, for these athletes we would likely already have a ranking via performances at the World Cup level, which should improve predictive performance in their first WTS race.
+  - It may be interesting to also have individual `swim`, `bike` and `run` glicko rankings in addition to their overall rankings.
+This could be used for more advanced prediction taking into account specific course demands.
+For example, on courses where historically races have come together with large packs off the bike, the pre race `run` glicko ranking would be more important than on other more challenging bike courses, etc.

-### Issues with Glicko formula and further improvements
+### Issues with applying Glicko formula

-  - one `performance` has become ~50 performances, and therefore incorrectly low Ratings Deviations are achieved quickly.
-A quick and dirty resolution to this is to set the minimum Ratings Deviation to 30, which is a measure suggested by Prof. Glickman, in order to ensure that meaningful changes in performance level can be always be made.
+  - The main issue with applying the glicko formula to an n-person triathlon race is that one `performance` has become ~50 performances, and therefore incorrectly low Ratings Deviations are achieved quickly.
+A quick and dirty resolution to this is to set the minimum Ratings Deviation to 30, which is a measure suggested by Prof. Glickman and ensures that meaningful changes in performance level can always be made.
-  - DNF’s.
-For simplicity, these were removed.
+  - Handling DNF’s.
+For simplicity, these were removed from race datasets, and only finish positions were used to influence the updated glicko rating system at each step.
 It is difficult to determine the best one size fits all approach to DNFs for the simple reason that they are often not random.
-Many DNFs are random (bike crashes, etc), however there are certainly many cases where an athlete may pull the plug when they are having a poor performance.
-    In these cases, their glicko rankings really should drop on account of this, but they are being removed from the results so their ranking will not change (ratings deviation will increase however.)
+Many DNFs are random (bike crashes, etc), however there are certainly many cases where an athlete may DNF when they are having a poor performance.
+In these cases, their glicko rankings really should drop on account of this, but as they are being removed from the results, their ranking will not change (ratings deviation will increase however).
-  - Including the racing tier one below the WTS (World Cup races) would be helfpful as then athletes who are making their WTS debut, instead of starting with the default 1500 rating, would likely already have a ranking via performances at the World Cup level.
-Additionally, for athetes who race on both circuits, it would allow for more information to be gathered.